-The same goes for family disputes.
 Conflicts that arise in families require a sensitive approach, especially when there are children involved.
 The best course of action is sometimes to have an outside source of mediation to help you to discuss and agree on delicate matters and ensure the best outcome is achieved for all parties.
 Whether you need a parenting plan, property & financial agreements and can’t work them out effectively and peacefully for yourselves, contact us.
 Family Dispute Resolution.

 When tensions are high in the workplace, sometimes it’s necessary to involve a third party to allay fears of bias and favouritism and generate the fairest outcome possible.
 Fortunately, our professional workplace mediators are here to help.
 No matter what the nature of the dispute, our mediators will help you to have your workplace running smoothly again in no time.

 Although we know that conflict and disputes are an inevitable feature of the workplace, that doesn’t make dealing with them any less daunting.
 Our team of highly trained professional Conflict Resolution trainers can train your managers to help resolve issues between employees respectfully, helping them to discuss their issues and to make agreements that all can live with.

 Bullying in the workplace comes in many forms, from outright bullying in the office, and covert bullying, to online cyber-bullying.
 Whatever its form, it is simply unacceptable, and can lead to loss of employee morale, high staff turnover, psychological and physical harm to bullied workers and lasting damage to your organisation’s reputation and profitability.
 We provide anti-bullying training for every worker from the most junior to the CEO as well as those in leadership positions to help you identify symptoms of problematic behaviour in the workplace faster.